 On-Campus Employment through Regular Funds is funded by the college and is allocated to departments and offices of Normandale through the regular budget process.
 These funds are to be used to employ students that are not student employment eligible as defined through the Financial Aid process.
 Each office or department may hire students as their funds allow, with approval of their Dean or Vice President.
-Regular Fund (910) Confirmation forms are available ONLY from the Dean/Vice President.
 All students being hired through regular funds must first have their eligibility for state and/or federal work study funds determined through the financial aid process.
 International/Non-Resident Alien students and PSEO students are exempt from this requirement.